1.c) Stars, expansion of the Universe and dark energy

 Predominant model in Cosmology throughout most of the last century was a deceleration of the Universe since the initial explosion of the Big Bang.
 This deceleration of expansion of the Universe would be due to gravitational attraction generated by the mass of stars.

-Discussion centered on whether the expansion of the Universe would eventually stop, giving way to a period of contraction of the Universe, or whether it would remain in an indefinite expansion.
+Discussion centered on whether the expansion of the Universe would eventually stop, giving way to a period of contraction of the Universe, or whether it would remain in an indefinite increase.
 A simple analysis shows the result would depend on the total mass of the Universe itself.

 This figure shows the possible evolution of the Universe as a function of the relationship between dark energy and gravitational forces.